 - Fight their solitary way through fear, self-doubt, and loneliness to emerge stronger, smarter, and more determined on the other side.

 So, what do you do when these “idea guys” tell you how easy it would be to make money with just brilliant ideas?

 Argue, push back, and tell them all the ways they really, REALLY don’t get it?

 No more futzing around.

 Let’s take your labor of love and make it a labor of lucre.

 Let’s turn that ridiculously expensive hobby of yours into a true money making (ad)venture.

 Let’s make the extraordinary impact (& income) you want and deserve.

-Has this ever happened to you?
-How did you handle it?
 Ready to stop telling them and start SHOWING them?
 Your first step is right here.